Beneficial and Harmful Explanatory Machine Learning: Experiments

 \subsection{Discussion}

 Results concerning null hypotheses \textbf{H1} to \textbf{H5} are summarised in Table \ref{table:discussion_island1} and \ref{table:discussion_island2}.
-First, we assume that (H1 Null) comprehension does not correlate with verbal response quality.
-Results of HQ responses in two categories (Table \ref{table:sanity_test}) suggest that being able to provide better verbal responses of strategy corresponds to a high comprehension.
-We also examined the coverage of primitives (specifically for LQ responses of $win\_3$) in verbal responses (Figure \ref{fig:coverage_accuracy}).
-Evidence in all categories shows a correlation between comprehension and the degree of verbal response matching with explanations.
+We assume that (H1 Null) comprehension does not correlate with textual answer quality.
+To examine this hypothesis, we analyse the results in two steps.
+First, results of HQ responses in two categories (Table \ref{table:sanity_test}) suggest that being able to provide better textual answers of strategy corresponds to a high comprehension.
+Second, we examined the coverage of primitives (specifically for LQ responses of $win\_3$) in textual answers (Figure \ref{fig:coverage_accuracy}).
+Evidence in all categories shows a correlation between comprehension and the degree of textual answer matching with explanations.
 We reject the null hypothesis in all categories which implies the confirmation of H1.

-In addition, we assume that (H2 Null) the difficulty for human participants to provide verbal response is not affected by verbal response quality.
-Since high response quality is difficult to achieve (Table \ref{table:sanity_test}) and it is challenging to correctly describe all primitives (Figure \ref{fig:coverage_number_res}), we reject this null hypothesis for all categories and confirm H2 as it is increasingly difficult for participants to provide higher quality verbal response.
+In addition, we assume that (H2 Null) the difficulty for human participants to provide textual answer is not affected by textual answer quality.
+Since high response quality is difficult to achieve (Table \ref{table:sanity_test}) and it is challenging to correctly describe all primitives (Figure \ref{fig:coverage_number_res}), we reject this null hypothesis for all categories and confirm H2 as it is increasingly difficult for participants to provide higher quality textual answer.
 Hence, two additional trends we observed from the same figure suggest two mental barriers of learning.
 As we assume a human sample is a collection of version space learners, the search space of participants is limited to programs of size two (mixed background groups) and four (student groups).
-When $H$ is taken as the student sample and $P$ to be the machine learned theory on winning the Island Game, the cognitive bound $B(P, H) = m^4 * p^{4(j+1)} = 4^4 * 2^{12}$ corresponds to the hypothesis space size for programs with four clauses (four metarules are used with at most two body literals in each clause, primitives are $move/2$ and $number\_of\_pairs/3$).
+When $H$ is taken as the student sample and $P$ to be the machine learned theory on winning the Island Game, the cognitive bound \textbf{$B(P, H) = m^4 * p^{4(j+1)} = 4^4 * 2^{12}$} corresponds to the hypothesis space size for programs with four clauses (four metarules are used with at most two body literals in each clause, primitives are $move/2$ and $number\_of\_pairs/3$).